 John the Baptist preached it; Jesus Christ himself taught it; and his apostles and the early church proclaimed it too.

 If the foundation of our spiritual house is built on preaching “Repent”, why attempt to tear it down now?

 The preaching of repentance always precedes forgiveness and conversion and both come before the removal of sin.

-If many Christians never heard the call to “Repent” they could perish in sin.
-Repent today and make heaven your home.
+If many Christians never heard the call to turn to God they could perish in sin.
+Do it today and make heaven your home.
 Repentance is not an option.
 It’s a command.